 As a result, an analytics consultant can help your organisation break down these barriers.
-This will get everyone involved and to embrace the project.
+This will get everyone involved to embrace the project.

-Also, by enlightening various users on questions they can expect to answer from using data and analytics, he can help everyone contribute to a robust conversation around the analytics project that facilitates its improvement.
+In addition, by enlightening various users on questions they can expect to answer from using data and analytics, he can help everyone contribute to a robust conversation around the analytics project that facilitates its improvement.

 Build an Incremental Model

-Analytics is an on-going process and not a once off endeavour.
+Analytics is an ongoing process and not a once-off endeavour.
 A framework should exist to apply feedback from analytics and improve the insights generated from the project.
 From the onset, you should have growth in mind when planning and implementing.

 And failing to implement properly can mean going back to the drawing board in future.

-This could be costly both in terms of money and insights, not to mean downright annoying.
+This could be costly both in terms of money and insights, not to mention downright annoying.
 This is where the experience of an analytics consultant comes in.
 Because they have helped other organisations grow before, they would know how to structure your project for growth as well.